e-caste/katacoda-scenarios/weee-open-peracotta/step1.md

 ### Trying the script

+Simply run `./main.sh`{{execute}} to run the script to detect the current machine's hardware.
+Run `./main.sh -f <tests/adirectory>` to run the script with files previously generated on other machines.

-Simply run `./main.sh`{{execute}} to run the script.
-There is no support for the GUI version at the moment.
+**Note**: there is no support for the GUI version at the moment.

 ### Viewing the results